Binh-SPU/Social-Venture-App/README.md

 ![login-page-demo](App/assets/demo/login-page-demo.png) ![register-page-demo](App/assets/demo/register-page-demo.png)

-1. Signing in (can use FaceID) correctly will pass encrypted access token to ensure the login process.
-Implementing Account Registration with specfic condition in each textInput field using Yup.
+1. Signing in (can use FaceID) correctly will pass an encrypted access token to ensure the login process.
+Implementing Account Registration with specific conditions in each textInput field using Yup.
 3. Implementing AsyncStorage and SecureStorage to cache data in the app.
-More specifically, even when there is no Internet connection, the app will still restore all previous data from database.
-Additionally, the app will memorise any state changes and perform necessary actions when there is Internet connection again.
+More specifically, even when there is no Internet connection, the app will still restore all previous data from the database.
+Additionally, the app will memorize any state changes and perform necessary actions when there is an Internet connection again.
-4. Simulating sending notification messages toward other users.
+4. Simulating sending notification messages to other users.
 On receiving such messages, one tap on one of those and the app will direct to the message tab.

 ![posting-demo](App/assets/demo/posting-demo.png) ![cameraroll-demo](App/assets/demo/cameraroll-demo.png) ![new-listing-demo](App/assets/demo/new-listing-demo.png)

-5. The capability of posting a new item with these respective field, such as title, price, category, description.
-Each of these field input all has their respective condition checks and customizations like numpab-only-keyboard and other features.
-Furthermore, there is a option to choose and upload images from the camera roll.
-All these information will be recorded on the Node.js database and shown in the list after reload.
+5. The capability of posting a new item with these respective fields, such as title, price, category, and description.
+Each of these field inputs has its respective condition checks and customizations like numpab-only-keyboard and other features.
+Furthermore, there is an option to choose and upload images from the camera roll.
+All this information will be recorded on the Node.js database and shown in the list after reloading.
 6. Using a Node.js backend to record all the necessary information.
 7. Using Lottie Animation to increase the liveliness of the app during fetching data or uploading data process.
-8. Thoughtfully design different modules of components, api, hooks, assets, etc. This is ensure seperation of concerns.
-Specifically, we build and use a lots of custom hooks, text, itemPicker, etc.
+8. Thoughtfully design different modules of components, API, hooks, assets, etc. This ensures the separation of concerns.
+Specifically, we build and use a lot of custom hooks, text, itemPicker, etc.

 # API Reference Installtion:
 [Will add it later]

 # Improvements That Could Be Made:

-* Make Statusbar become more visible depending on the background color.
+* Make Statusbar more visible depending on the background color.
 * Learn Node.js or SQLite more to implement our own customizable back-end, especially implementing our message system or chat log.
 * Using API Reference to pinpoint a map location of the user.
-* Research and update some old function that will soon to be deprecated.
+* Research and update some old functions that will soon be deprecated.
-* Fixing some Keyboard view pop-up in some places.
+* Fixing some Keyboard view pop-ups in some places.

 # Credit: